fbpx

 Table of Contents

 Preliminary setup for these services is only possible in CAD programs.
-If you’re designing in Adobe Illustrator or Inkscape, please leave a note before checkout indicating that parts in your order are in need of etching or no kerf cut features, and SendCutSend’s Support team will take care of it!
+If you’re designing in Adobe Illustrator or Inkscape, please leave a note before checkout indicating that parts in your order are in need of etching or no kerf cut features.
+SendCutSend’s Support team will take care of it!
 However, we strongly recommend designing parts that require these special services in CAD programs such as Fusion 360, SolidWorks, or QCAD

 Services